JunyaoHu/common_metrics_on_video_quality/README.md

 We cannot calculate `FVD-frames[:8]`, and it will pass when calculating, see ps.6.

-The result shows: a all-zero matrix and a all-one matrix, their FVD-30 (FVD[:30]) is 152.15.
+The result shows: a all-zero matrix and a all-one matrix, their FVD-30 (FVD[:30]) is 151.17 (styleganv method).
 We also calculate their standard deviation.
 Other metrics are the same.
 And we use the calculation method of styleganv.

 ```
 {